licenseware/licenseware-sdk-v2/README.md

 Each **UPLOADER** has:

 - one file validator class
-- one file processing function
+- one file processing/worker function

 Each **REPORT** has: